Installation instructions

 • Build the solution.

-• Install by copying AstraCuda64.dll and all .mexw64 files from bin\x64\Release_CUDA and the entire matlab\tools directory to a directory to be added to your matlab path.
+• Install by copying AstraCuda64.dll and all .mexw64 files from bin\x64\Release_CUDA and the entire matlab\tools directory to a directory to be added to your MATLAB path.

 Using .bat scripts in build\msvc